CuriousOne23/WhenMathPrays/CONSTANTS.md

 - Early dating (20i): f=-1 → -2.4i, f=-10 → -24i (fragile)
 - Deep love (150i): f=-1 → -18i, f=-10 → -180i (can reach battlefield)
 - Saint/Hachikō peak (250i): f=-1 → -30i, f=-10 → -300i (full range)
-- Psychology: "The deeper the love, the more betrayal can scar" — but only using Im (love depth), not Ego/We coupling
+- Psychology: "The deeper the love, the more betrayal can scar" — but only using Im (connection depth), not Alone/Together coupling

 ---